 Learning Development 10: Introduction to the Union

 In this introductory course, you will expand your knowledge surrounding the history and function of the labour movement, the importance of unionism, as well as the organizational structure and function of SGEU.
-You will learn what it means to be a member of SGEU and an active Union activist in your community.
-Key concepts include learning the importance of applicable legislation such as the Saskatchewan Employment Act and The Saskatchewan Human Rights Code and building on the understanding of rights in your workplace.
+You will learn what it means to be a member of SGEU and an active union activist in your community.
+Key concepts include learning the importance of applicable legislation such as The Saskatchewan Employment Act and The Saskatchewan Human Rights Code and building on the understanding of rights in your workplace.

-Length: 1 day (8 hours)
+Length: 1 day (8 hours) in person or 1/2 day (4 hours) virtual

 Learning Development 11: Roles and Responsibilities of an SGEU Steward

-The objective of this course is for you to understand the competencies, duties, and responsibilities of being a Steward representing your SGEU membership.
-Key concepts include the Steward role in meeting representation of members, effective note taking and evidence collection, pre-grievance investigation, as well as being a union activist on behalf of SGEU.
+The objective of this course is for you to understand the competencies, duties, and responsibilities of being a steward representing your SGEU membership.
+Key concepts include the steward role in meeting representation of members, effective note taking and evidence collection, pre-grievance investigation, as well as being a union activist on behalf of SGEU.

-Length: 1 day (8 hours)
+Length: 1 day (8 hours) or 1/2 day (4 hours) virtual

 Our LD 12 course is called “Know your collective Agreement” and focuses on the language in collective agreements and its interpretation.
 It will be based on your specific CBA.